-The day will start with a dialogic exploration of our own experiences of reading text and move into current theory and research to help develop a multi-modal skills approach to learning to read.
+The day will start with a dialogic exploration of our own experiences of reading text and move into a consideration of current theory and research.
+Insights will be used to outline a multi-modal skills approach to learning to read.

 Areas of focus